-If dissatisfied, the complainant will be advised to complete a Stage 3 Complaint Appeal Form (please request from The Radclyffe School) and return it to the Complaints Co-ordinator within 10 school working days of receipt of the form.
+If dissatisfied, the complainant will be advised to complete a Stage 3 Complaint Appeal Form and return it to the Complaints Co-ordinator within 10 school working days of receipt of the form.

 Appeal (Stage 3)

-On receipt of a completed Stage 3 Complaint Appeal Form (please request from The Radclyffe School) and within 5 school working days, the Complaints Co-ordinator will acknowledge receipt and notify the complainant of the date on which their appeal will be heard.
+On receipt of a completed Stage 3 Complaint Appeal Form and within 5 school working days, the Complaints Co-ordinator will acknowledge receipt and notify the complainant of the date on which their appeal will be heard.

 The Complaints Appeal Panel of the Governing Body will comprise of two nominated governors who have not previously been involved with the complaint.
-The panel normally meet within 20 school working days of receiving the completed Stage 3 Complaint Appeal Form.
-Only matters arising from any complaint(s) considered at Stage 2 will be considered although the Panel may use its discretion to consider other relevant and related matters that may subsequently arise.
+The Panel will normally meet within 20 school working days of receiving the completed Stage 3 Complaint Appeal Form.
+Only matters arising from any complaint(s) considered at Stage 2 will be considered, although the Panel may use its discretion to consider other relevant and related matters that may subsequently arise.